mkaminsky11/prompted/README.md

 ### What it can do
 + evaluate commands
 + simulate a basic file structure
-+ give errors
++ give some errors
++ basic autocomplete

 ### What it can't do(yet)
-+ autocomplete on tab
 + pipe
 + exactly replicate a Linux terminal

-It's written in Javascript, so just calm down
+It's written in Javascript, so just calm down.
+It's not perfect.

 ## Basics